-- PSHE / RSE resources purchased and curriculum coverage mapped out. - Development of this area was planned for Summer 2020 unable to complete due to COVID 19 so will be moved to new development plan. •
+- PSHE / RSE resources purchased and curriculum coverage mapped out. - RSE curriculum fully delivered Summer Term 2021.
+We will continue to embed this during the 2021 / 22 academic year and as such it will be transferred to the new development plan.